Create high quality UGC - Try Showcase for free

 Read on and start planning your successful CPG marketing campaign today.

-The Consumer Packaged Goods (CPG) industry relates to everything that customers use on a daily basis that needs to be replenished.
-Cosmetics, food, clothing, and household items are good examples of CPG products.
+The Consumer Packaged Goods (CPG) industry relates to everything that customers use on a regular basis that needs to be replenished.

 Unilever, Procter & Gamble, Coca-Cola, etc., are increasing their profits exponentially.
 Simultaneously, DTC brands penetrated this environment to “steal” some customers from these mammoth companies above.

-The price of ingredients is on the rise, and so is the cost of packaging materials.
-The losers in this situation are small businesses that don’t make enough profit on their retail sales.
+The price of ingredients is rising, and so is the cost of packaging materials.
+The losers in this situation are small businesses and digital retailers solutions that don’t profit enough from their retail sales.

-50% of your customers would leave you on the spot for another company that seems better.
-Switching costs are low, and consumer-packaged goods are somewhat similar nowadays.
-Consumer behavior can be unpredictable.
-Plus, the pandemic only weakened that frail brand loyalty.
+50% of your customers would leave you on the spot for another company that seems like a better option.

 Thus, you’ll be able to make faster decisions regarding resource allocations and marketing efforts.
 The sources to consider include: